cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:10px">
             Electronic Engineer, 1981.
 I worked for
-            more than 20 years as a software engineer in IBM Mainframe technologies.
-During that period, among other functions, I was Director of System Software of the Venezuelan subsidiary of Computer Associates, Inc, an American corporation, based in the USA, specialized in software development.
-I also provided consulting services and technical support to more than 25 companies, including 12 banks, in the implementation of complex technical projects in the areas of system programming and telecommunications.
+            more than 20 years as a software engineer in IBM Mainframe technologies, providing consulting ervices and technical
+            support to more than 25 companies, including 12 banks, in the implementation of complex technical projects (system programming and telecommunications areas).
+During that period, among other functions, I also was Director of System Software of the Venezuelan subsidiary of Computer Associates, Inc, an American corporation, based in the USA, specialized in software development.
             As part of my constant evolution process, and during the last 22 years, I developed a successful career as a project engineer, in the areas of electronic security systems and telecommunications, implementing
             numerous projects in more than 30 corporate companies; some of the